vinlok/vinlok.github.io/_posts/2014-04-23-Python-CheatSheet.md

 >### range() function:

->>- Range function is quivalent of sequence function of list:
+>>- Range function is equivalent of sequence function of list:

 >>range(10)